 conscious of the anima’s ideas because I have learned to accept the contents of

 the unconscious and to understand them.
 I know how I must behave toward the

 inner images.
-I can read their meaning directly from my dreams, and therefore
+I can read their meaning directly from my

 no longer need a mediator to communicate them.
 MDR 188

 establishes the relationship to the

 also a relationship to the collectivity of the dead; for the